 While listening to music isn’t exactly studying, it further immerses you in Kannada, introduces you to extra vocabulary, and gets you thinking more in the language (especially if you like to sing along).

-Make sure you find music you like, rather than just adding songs to your playlists because they’re in Kannada.
+Make sure you find the music you like, rather than just adding songs to your playlists because they’re in Kannada.
 Try listening to multi-genre playlists like Spotify’s official ones: Latest Kannada and Kannada Indie.
 Alternatively, use that search bar – there are dozens, if not hundreds, to choose from.

 Before you go using the new phrases with your friends, make sure you’ve looked them up in the dictionary and understand the context of them.
 Just because something’s said in a rap song doesn’t always make it suitable for everyday use.
 You might like the open-source Kannada-to-English dictionary Alar.
 Or, try English–Kannada.com.